lambdamu/faq/README.md

 ## Requirements

-A running PostgreSQL server >= 11.2 with postgres user access.
+A running PostgreSQL server >= 11.2 with postgres user access (or any account with create and grant privileges).

 ## Configure